sriram2125/IoT-Motor-Control-System-Epicure-Robotics-Task-/README.md

 ### 1\.
 Communication Stack (Python ↔ ESP32)

-  * **Tools:** macOS Terminal (Python) + Wokwi ESP32 Simulator.
+  * **Tools:** macOS Terminal (Python) + Wokwi ESP32 Simulator (Guest Mode).
+  * **Method:** The Python script communicates with the Wokwi Virtual ESP32 over the public `broker.hivemq.com` MQTT broker.
-  * **Validation:** Confirmed that strings sent from the Python script via `paho-mqtt` are instantaneously received by the ESP32 and printed to the Serial Monitor/UART buffer.
+  * **Validation:** Confirmed that strings sent from the local Python script are instantaneously received by the simulated ESP32 and forwarded to the UART buffer.

 ### 2\.
 Control Logic Stack (STM32 ↔ Hardware)

   * **Tools:** Wokwi STM32 Nucleo Simulator + A4988 Driver + Nema 17 Stepper.
-  * **Validation:** Validated UART parsing logic by injecting command strings directly into the serial stream.
-Confirmed precise motor stepping and LED toggling.
+  * **Method:** Since Wokwi does not support direct UART connection between separate browser tabs, the "UART Input" was simulated by injecting command strings (`motor:200:1`) directly into the STM32 Serial Monitor.
+  * **Validation:** Verified that the STM32 firmware correctly parses the strings and drives the A4988 driver signals to rotate the motor and toggle the LED.

 -----